Etiquette in Asia: Bangladesh

 Bangladeshi society is reserved and very structured.
 While the norms change or vary, there are timeless customs such as respect for the elders and high regard for family.
-Old people are always treated with deference and it is considered rude for a young person to be direct and opinionated when talking to elders.
+People always treat elders with deference, and it's considered rude for a young person to be direct and opinionated when speaking to them.
 Even prolonged eye contact with a senior is considered bad manners.

 Bangladeshis are modest people and it is not recommended to give excessive praise and can be interpreted as insincere and offensive.
 Religion serves as a strong influence on etiquette.
 It is not acceptable for a man to shake hands with a woman if the latter did not offer a hand first.
 Along with social categorization, religion dictates what is allowed and prohibited.

 When it comes to business, the etiquette is similar to those found in other Asian countries such as not being direct when communicating one's position or ideas.